-- 345. The Coordinating Office shall develop and implement a plan for working with NOPD to ensure that supervisors conduct in-person inspections of secondary employment sites based upon the frequency worked.
-Supervisory oversight at Major Special Events or larger venues, which meet minimum supervisor staffing level requirements specified under this Agreement, shall be the responsibility of those ranking officers who were selected by the Coordinating Office to work the secondary employment assignment.
-The required number of supervisory officers specified under minimum staffing requirements for Major Special Events or larger venues must be present for the duration of the secondary employment assignment. - 346.
-The Coordinating Office shall ensure that no NOPD employee is supervising another employee of higher rank. - 347.
-The Coordinating Office shall be responsible for collecting and maintaining a searchable database of all secondary employment worked.
+- 347. The Coordinating Office shall be responsible for collecting and maintaining a searchable database of all secondary employment worked.
 This database shall be searchable by secondary employment assignment and by employee and shall identify the employee working the secondary employment, secondary employment hours, and assignment locations.
 This database shall maintain historic and current information on all employees' secondary employment. - 348.
 A schedule of fees will be established by the City to offset costs associated with the coordination and required support provided through the Coordinating Office to take into account costs, including but not limited to, administrative fees, hourly wage rates, and equipment usages.
 The schedule of fees shall be publicly available. - 349.
-The Coordinating Office shall be responsible for the annual, public release of the following information: - a) The number of NOPD employees who worked secondary employment by District and rank; - b) The average number of secondary employment hours worked by District and rank; - c) The salaries of Coordinating Office employees and the Coordinating Office's administrative operational costs; and - d) The net and gross amounts of City income derived through secondary employment. - 350.
-The Coordinating Office shall ensure that all potential employers are notified of their responsibilities, including:

-- a) Agreeing that individuals or entities seeking to employ off-duty NOPD employees to work secondary employment must work through the Coordinating Office; - b) Making all payments in advance and acknowledgement that advanced payments may be subject to forfeiture or penalty assessment associated with late cancellations; - c) Agreeing to have secondary employees sign in and sign out every work day; and - d) Acknowledging that they are prohibited from providing any compensation, either cash or in-kind, including bonuses or gifts, beyond nominal compensation in the form of food or beverages, to an NOPD employee or the friend or relative of an NOPD employee in exchange for any secondary employment services provided.
+The Coordinating Office shall be responsible for the annual, public release of the following information: - a) The number of NOPD employees who worked secondary employment by District and rank: - b) The average number of secondary employment hours worked by District and rank; - c) The salaries of Coordinating Office employees and the Coordinating Office's administrative operational costs; and - d) The net and gross amounts of City income derived through secondary employment. - 350. a) The Coordinating Office shall ensure that all potential employers are notified of their responsibilities, including: - (1) Agreeing that individuals or entities seeking to employ off-duty NOPD employees to work secondary employment must work through the Coordinating Office; - (2) Making all payments in advance and acknowledgement that advanced payments may be subject to forfeiture or penalty assessment associated with late cancellations; - (3) Agreeing to have secondary employees sign in and sign out every work day; and - (4) Acknowledging that they are prohibited from providing any compensation, either cash or in-kind, including bonuses or gifts, beyond nominal compensation in the form of food or beverages, to an NOPD employee or the friend or relative of an NOPD employee in exchange for any secondary employment services provided offered.